0xPolygon/polygon-edge-docs/docs/consensus/pos-concepts.md

 The core logic behind the Proof of Stake implementation is situated within the [Staking Smart Contract](https://github.com/0xPolygon/staking-contracts/blob/main/contracts/staking.sol).

-This contract is pre-deployed whenever a PoS mechanism Polygon SDK chain is initialized, and is available on the address `0x0000000000000000000000000000000000001001` from block `0`.
+This contract is pre-deployed whenever a PoS mechanism Polygon Edge chain is initialized, and is available on the address `0x0000000000000000000000000000000000001001` from block `0`.

 ### Epochs

-Epochs are a concept introduced with the addition of PoS to the Polygon SDK.
+Epochs are a concept introduced with the addition of PoS to the Polygon Edge.

 Epochs are considered to be a special time frame (in blocks) in which a certain set of validators can produce blocks.
 Their lengths are modifiable, meaning node operators can configure the length of an epoch during genesis generation.